jimz011/homekit-infused/README.md

 ## Lovelace setup by jimzz011 July 2019 (*updated: 20/07/2019)
 ### Changes (20/07/2019)
 Only minor changes in this update.
+Note: This update is mostly beneficial for iPhone users with 3d touch.
+If you do not have this there is no real need of updating, though you could if you want to be up-to-date ofcourse.
 - Added 3d touch to the setup, this is done with this beautiful addon called deep-press, this with special thanks to @roflcoopter.
-You can install this via HACS or find the link below in the addons section of this document.
+You can install this via HACS or find the link below in the addons section of the docs.
+This will make iphone users with 3d touch really really happy.
+I am sure many of you iphone users struggle to get the hold_action going on any iphone and sometimes it works and sometimes it doesn't.
+Yes we might have learnt to work around this, but this is not the case for our spouses that don't think it works great.
+This will not replace the hold action, but add a 3d touch action to the button as well.
+Now when you firmly press on a button (just like you would with 3d touch).
+The 3d touch action will start the hold_action (so if you have a more-info window on your hold_action, it would show exactly that).
+So no longer will you need to struggle with the hold action on iPhones that have 3d touch.
 - Minor fixes.

 ### For older changelogs please scroll down to the bottom of the page!